Part 6-1: How AI Is Changing Web UI Development

 AI-generated code has consistent failure patterns that human-written code is less prone to.
 Knowing these patterns tells you where to focus your review and testing effort.

 Deprecated and outdated API usage.
-AI tools are trained on historical code, which means they confidently use APIs that were correct two years ago but have since been deprecated or removed.
-In Java frameworks, this shows up as outdated ZK component attributes, removed Vaadin APIs, or Spring Boot configuration properties that changed between versions.
-In JavaScript frameworks, it appears as npm packages that have been superseded or React/Angular patterns that the current version discourages.
-This class of bug compiles and often runs — it just produces wrong behavior or warnings that eventually become errors.
-Explicitly verifying that generated code uses current APIs, not just APIs that exist, is a new review step that was largely unnecessary when developers wrote from their own current knowledge.
+AI tools are trained on historical code, which means they tend to use deprecated or removed APIs.
+In Java frameworks, this crops up as outdated ZK component attributes, removed Vaadin APIs, or modified Spring Boot configuration properties.
+In JavaScript frameworks, it appears as outdated npm packages or React/Angular patterns no longer recommended.
+This type of programming error still compiles and often runs.
+In time, it produces incorrect behaviors or warnings that eventually become errors.
+Explicitly verifying that generated code uses current APIs, not just APIs that exist, is a new review step that was largely unnecessary when developers wrote from their own current knowledge and chose their technology stacks manually.

 Edge cases and error states are often missing.
-AI generates what was asked for.
+AI attempts to generate to the exact specifications requested.
 If the prompt describes the normal case, the code handles the normal case.
-Empty inputs, missing records, null foreign keys, concurrent modifications, and unauthorized access are systematically under-handled in AI-generated code because they were not in the prompt.
-In the past, an experienced developer would instinctively add null checks and error states while writing.
-With AI, those instincts are not in the loop.
-Negative-path and boundary-condition testing — which was always good practice — has become specifically necessary to compensate for this gap.
+AI-generated code often fails to account for empty inputs, missing records, null foreign keys, concurrent modifications, and unauthorized access, because these use cases were not in the prompt.
+In the past, a developer would know from experience to add null checks and error states while writing.
+With AI, those instincts are not part of the code writing process.
+While already good practice, negative-path and boundary-condition testing have become necessary to compensate for this gap.

 Code that looks right but behaves wrongly.
-AI produces code that looks correct, follows the right patterns, and passes a quick review — but contains subtle logical errors in conditionals, calculations, or data transformations.
-These are harder to catch than compile errors precisely because they look right.
+AI-generated code usually follows the right patterns, appears syntactically correct, triggers no IDE error or warning, and passes a surface review.
+However, it also may contain subtle logic errors, incorrect calculations, or wrong data transformations.
+These are harder to catch than compile errors.
 Tests that verify actual output values, not just that the code runs without error, matter more than they used to.

 The net effect

-The testing workload has not decreased with AI tools.
-The speed gain is in the writing phase; the verification phase requires equal or more attention.
-A team that adopts AI for code generation without investing in test coverage will accumulate hidden defects faster than before, because the volume of generated code increases while the careful line-by-line thinking that writing by hand enforces is removed.
+The testing requirements have not decreased with AI tools.
+While writing is quicker, verification in turn needs more attention than ever.
+A team which adopts AI-generated code without investing in test coverage will accumulate hidden defects faster than ever before, because the volume of generated code increases while the careful line-by-line thinking that handwriting enforces is removed.

-If your team is using AI tools heavily, factor in time for proper testing and human verification — especially for deprecated API checks, edge cases, and logic correctness.
-These are the gaps AI consistently leaves.
+If your team is using AI tools heavily, factor in time for proper testing and human verification.

 AI as an assistant, not a replacement

-The most useful mental model for AI in a development workflow is not “a tool that writes code for you” but “an assistant that handles the mechanical parts while you handle the judgment.”
+The most useful mental model for AI in a development workflow is not “a tool that writes code for you” but “an assistant that handles the mechanical aspects while you focus on decision-making.”

-The judgment parts have not changed.
-Deciding whether a feature belongs in the frontend or the backend is still a design decision.
-Deciding how to structure a data model for long-term maintainability is still an architectural decision.
-Deciding whether the edge case in the requirements document is a real requirement or a misunderstanding is still a domain knowledge question.
-Debugging the production issue that only reproduces under specific load conditions is still a debugging problem that requires understanding the codebase.
+The decision-making parts have not changed.
+Choosing whether a feature should be implemented at the frontend or the backend is still a design decision.
+Deciding how to structure data for long-term maintainability is still an architectural decision.
+Interpreting the user requirements and finding technical responses to them are still domain knowledge questions.
+Debugging production issues which only occur under specific conditions is still a debugging problem which requires understanding the code and the codebase.

 AI makes competent developers faster.
 It does not make inexperienced developers competent.
-And a codebase built primarily by AI without skilled human oversight tends to become harder to maintain over time — not because the initial code is bad, but because the architectural decisions that accumulate across a year of AI-generated features were never consciously made by anyone who understood the full picture.
+And a codebase built primarily by AI without skilled human oversight tends to become harder to maintain over time because of architectural decisions that accumulate over successive AI-generated features without oversight.

 The frameworks that will serve teams best in this environment are the ones that are opinionated enough to keep AI-generated code consistent, well-documented enough to give AI tools accurate context, and mature enough that the patterns they use are well-represented in training data.
 Being easy to verify and test matters more, not less, in an AI-assisted workflow.